Emission Systems – Worth Tinkering?

 Sooty EGR Valves and Air Intakes

 Some people post photos up on the internet of EGR valves and air intakes / manifolds with lots of soot accumulation.
 They use this to support their position that restricting the EGR valve is a good idea.
 Are people really that stupid?
-Surely you’d have to have a carefully controlled experiment comparing the soot accumulation before and after EGR valve restriction, rather than just looking at before the EGR restriction only, to use it as evidence that EGR restriction is a good idea?
+Surely you’d have to have a carefully controlled experiment comparing the soot accumulation before and after EGR valve restriction to use it as evidence that EGR restriction is a good idea?
 How can a photo taken before the EGR restriction was installed tell us anything about the impact of an EGR restriction?

 Photos of sooty EGR valves and sooty air intakes does not validate that an EGR restriction helps to reduce the soot!